 As a condition of bond, the Court will be required to order the installation of an ignition interlock device on any car you drive.

-Like with a second DWI, if your case is tried to a jury, the jury will be told that you have been convicted of DWI before in the guilt innocence stage.
+As with a second DWI, if your case is tried to a jury, the jury will be told that you have been convicted of DWI before in the guilt innocence stage.
 This is because previous DWI’s are jurisdictional elements of the case.

-Once you have been placed under arrest, do not spontaneously say something to the officer.
-That is called a “res gestae” statement and is admissible against you even if you have requested a lawyer, or had your Miranda Warnings read to you because it was not in response to a question the officer asked you.
+Do not spontaneously say something to the officer.
+That is called a “res gestae” statement and is admissible against you even if you have requested a lawyer or had your Miranda Warnings read to you because it was not in response to a question the officer asked you.
 You would have volunteered the statement.

-This offense is a State Jail Felony with a punishment range of not less than 180 days, nor more than 2 years, in a State Jail Facility (prison), and a fine if any, not to exceed $10,000.00.
+This offense is a State Jail Felony with a punishment range of not less than 180 days, nor more than 2 years, in a State Jail Facility (prison).
+The charge may also result in a fine not to exceed $10,000.00.

 As a condition of bond, the Court may require the installation of an ignition interlock device on any car you operate.
-The Court can also require random drug and alcohol testing wile on bond.
+The Court can also require random drug and alcohol testing while on bond.